ace-lab/RSpec-Autograder/README.md

     }
 ```

-Define a suite to be a version of the codebase that forms a complete program.
-This project uses "suites" to determine if a student submission is correct.
+Define a variant to be a version of the codebase that forms a complete program.
+This project uses "variants" to determine if a student submission is correct.

-A question writer, in their PrarieLearn question, must create
+A question writer must create the following in their PrarieLearn question
 - the folder `tests/` in the root directory of their question
   - subfolder `tests/common/`
-    - which will consist of the code that is shared between a majority of the suites
+    - which will contain the code that is shared between variants*
   - json file `tests/meta.json`
     - which will contain
       - the mapping of `_submission_file` as a value for the key `"submission_file"`